piekarsky/CPP-Playing-Card-Detector/README.md

 <h2><b>1.
 Project description </b></p></h2>

 Project in C++ with only STL library.
-This program finds and recognizes playing cards not using an extra image processing library such as OpenCV.
-The program also calculates circuit of playing cards and determine the geometric center of cards.
+This program finds, marks and recognizes playing cards not using an extra image processing library such as OpenCV.
+This program calculates the perimeter and area of playing cards, determines their center and marks suits inside them.
 The program finds playing cards based on the 'flood filling' algorithm, which assumes that a certain set of points is given starter (grains, seeds), from which the growth of areas begins.

 An example photo showing the operation of the program is presented below